 The Security Analysis for a given project allows administrators to view and handle scan findings for the project.

-Only project administrators can access a project’s Security Analysis.
+Only project administrators, Jira administrators, or any user granted explicit app access can access a project’s Security Analysis.

 There are two ways to reach a project’s Security Analysis.
 First, you can reach it from the Soteri Dashboard, by clicking the name of the project: